openstack-yak/WBS-ceilometer/README.md

 ## WBS-ceilometer

-### WOrkspace for Work Breakdown Structions for planning and team coordination
+### Workspace for developing Work Breakdown Structions

 Outline a card's work in yaml format.